medusajs/medusa/docs/content/advanced/backend/services/create-service.md

+---
+description: 'Learn how to create a service in Medusa.
+A service allows bundling a set of methods related to an entity.
+This guide also includes how to use services in other services, subscribers, and endpoints.'
+---

 # Create a Service

 In this document, you’ll learn how you can create a [Service](./overview.md) and use it across your Medusa server just like any of the core services.